By Joni Lindquist

 - Protect It – however, beware of the fitness trackers mentioned above.
 This information is not covered by HIPPA, so equipment companies can gather your fitness history and other data you put into the tracker.
 Be extremely careful with your medical information.

 Knowledge is power, and it’s much easier to obtain this knowledge when you are healthy; prior to a potential health problem.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist – email@example.com, (913) 345-1881.
+For help accessing your medical information, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.